zextras/tech-doc/source/suite/auth.rst

 -  **Delete** any credential created, by simply selecting it and clicking on the DELETE button

-..

-   **Important**

-   Users can in no case modify their assigned credentials, change the password of credentials they generate, or modify any property of the credential.
+.. important:: Users can in no case modify their assigned credentials, change the password of credentials they generate, or modify any property of the credential.
 Limited editing of a credential is strictly limited to the administrators.

 In the remainder of this section, we give an overview of the various possibilities.

-.. _zimlet-create-mobile:
+.. _auth_zimlet-create-mobile:

 Create New Credentials: Text Code
 ---------------------------------